Angeliki Avgitidou, Associate Professor

 Vasileios Bouzas, Professor

 Bouzas, Vasileios studied Fine Arts at the Athens School of Fine Arts and got his MFA at the Pratt Institute of New York.
-He also holds a Degree in Civil Engineering from the National Technical University of Athens.
 His research interests include drawing, painting, photography, audio, video, and interactive media.

 Apostolos Delakos, Assistant Professor